 If you are a bird watcher then you will be delighted to know, Phillip Island is a great place for bird spotting!

 The mangroves and mudflats of Rhyll Inlet are a significant site for the wading birds that fly thousands of kilometres to feed here during the summer months.
 The wetlands are recognised under the Ramsar international wetlands agreement.
 Spot an array of birds species frockling in the waters at Fishers Wetlands, Churchill Island, and Swan Lake.
-During April to October, watch the Short-Tailed Shearwaters return home on sunset after a day out fishing!
+From April to October, watch the Short-Tailed Shearwaters return home on sunset after a day out fishing!

 And don't forget to watch the pelicans get fed daily in San Remo at 12noon!